michellejw/code-game/README.md

 # Python Treasure Hunt! 🗺️

 Welcome to the **Python Treasure Hunt** project!
 This interactive coding challenge is designed to help kids learn Python programming in a fun and engaging way.
-By solving challenges, they can unlock clues and progress through a fun scavenger hunt, right at home!
+By solving challenges, they can unlock clues and progress through a mini scavenger hunt, right at home!

 ## Table of Contents